 Etruscan Black-Figure Column Krater

 An ancient Etruscan black -figure column krater, the obverse with a scene of Herakles, nude except for a lion skin over his shoulders, raising his club to attack a centaur who twists and uproots a tree in defense.
-The reverse depicts two nude hoplites each wearing a Corinthian helmet and brandishing a short sword.
+The reverse depicts two nude hoplites engaged in hand-to-hand combat, each wearing a Corinthian helmet and brandishing a short sword.

 Ca. 500-490 BC.

 The vase is by the Micali painter or one of his close followers active at the turn of the 6th century BC in Tarquinia.

 Confer for a similar amphora from Tarquinia: N.J.
 Spivey, The Micali Painter and his Followers, (1987), p.
 32, fig. 34b.